 - 1. Go to olemiss.edu/parking. - 2.
-Click on "MyParkingAccount" and log in using your Ole Miss Web ID. - 3.
-Click "Purchase Permits" and then click "Next." - 4.
-Read Introduction page, and click "Next." - 5.
+Click on "My Parking Account" (large red button on the right side of the page). - 3.
+In the PERMITS section, click on Get Permits button. - 4.
+Log in with your university Web ID and password (select the Affiliated Login option; do not select guest log-in). - 5.
+Read any instructions on the Purchase a Permit page and click "Next." - 6.
 A list of permits that you are eligible to purchase will appear.
-Choose one, check the appropriate boxes below, and click "Next."
-Be sure to check that you have selected a decal for the UM-DeSoto campus. - 6.
-Select an existing vehicle already in the system or add a vehicle to your record by selecting the "Add Vehicle" button.
+Choose one, read and check the boxes below, and click "Next." - 7.
+Either select an existing vehicle already in the system or add a vehicle to your records by selecting the "Add Vehicle" button.
 To update a license plate on an existing vehicle, you must add a new vehicle with the new license plate number.
 Select the correct vehicle from the list.
-Click "Next." - 7.
-Select existing U.S. Postal Service mailing address or add a new address.
-Your permit should arrive within 14 days.
+Click next. - 8.
+Select an existing U.S. Postal Service mailing address, or add a new USPS address.
+Only USPS mailing addresses are valid.
+Your permit will arrive at your USPS mailing address within 14 days. - 9.
+For students, click Bursar Account.
+Faculty and staff have the option to pay with Visa, MasterCard or by payroll deductions over nine months. - 10.
 On the receipt page, you may click the link to print a temporary permit to place on your dash until the regular permit arrives in the mail.
-You will also receive an e-mail with a link to a printable temporary permit.
-Acrobat or Acrobat Reader (free) is required.
-The temporary permit is only valid on the vehicle associated with the tag number listed.
-Use this permit for up to 14 days until the official permit arrives.
-If your permit does not arrive within 14 days, please call the Oxford office at (662) 915-7235.
-Charges will post to your Bursar account.
+To print your temporary permit, Acrobat or Acrobat Reader (free) is required.
+You will also receive an email confirmation, which has a link that may also be clicked to print your temporary permit.
+Please note the temporary permit is only valid on the vehicle associated with the tag number listed.